J-Mat/ZeroEngine/README.md

 Reflection->GetDesc(&D3DShaderDesc);
 ```

-Afert getting the buffer and resource layout, take these info to cpp, and make these reflected to UI panel through code reflection in cpp.
+After getting the buffer and resource layout, take these info to cpp, and make these reflected to UI panel through code reflection in cpp.
 So we can edit the parameters easily.

 | Shader Code                                                                                        | UI                                             |
 | -------------------------------------------------------------------------------------------------- | ---------------------------------------------- |